Ali-Mikael/Pen-testing/h4-cert.md

 - Host is the website we're on
 - By using both `content-length` and `transfer-encoding` we perform a simple HTTP request smuggling attack
 - I took the example from the study material we went through before starting the lab

+> [!TIP]
+> If you modify a flow too much and want to revert to the original one, you can just enter `V` to undo all your modifications!

 We hit `r` to send and get an error HTTP/2 error, which is a problem as we want to use HTTP/1, so we enter options config and change 2 values to `false`: